interlay/interlay.github.io/docs/kintsugi/guides.md

 Go to [sub.id](https://sub.id/#/) and enter your account.

 ### Polkadot.js Developer Tab (Advanced)

 More advanced users can use Polkadot.js developer tools to check the account balance.

-!> Polkadot.js Accounts tab will **not show your KINT balance**.
-Kintsugi has a generic multi-currency pallet, which allows adding any token easily.
-However, Polkadot.js does not support this - yet. **Follow the instructions below to view your KINT balance via Polkadot.js Developer tab**

 #### View Balance in Developer > Chain state > Token